FLUX-SE/all_docs/en_US/spat_revolution_doc/Scene_based_streams.md

 ![](include/SpatRevolution_AFormatPreset.png)

 A-format is a 4-channel audio stream.
 It is the RAW output of a first-order ambisonic microphone, so it has not been encoded to ambisonic yet.
 So we need to transcode a A-Format input to an HOA or a channel-based stream.
 Because each manufacturer has their own strategy to create such microphone, we have almost as many transcoder as A-format microphone builder.
-Spat Revolution comes with a comprehensive list of A-Format transcoder, including Sennheiser Ambeo, Soundfield, DPA, Oktava etc.
+SPAT Revolution comes with a comprehensive list of A-Format transcoder, including Sennheiser Ambeo, Soundfield, DPA, Oktava etc.

 ## History and references